ibm-cloud-docs/BlockStorage/replication.md

 1. Click **Actions** on either the **Primary** or **Replica** tab.
 2. Select **Edit Snapshot Schedule**.
 3. Look in the **Snapshot** frame under **Schedule** to determine which schedule you're using for replication.
-Make the changes to the schedule that is used for replication.
+Change the schedule that you want.
 For example, if your replication schedule is **Daily**, you can change the time of day when replication is to take place.
 4. Click **Save**.

 ## How do I change Replication space?

-You primary snapshot space and your replica space must be the same.
+Your primary snapshot space and your replica space must be the same.
 If you change the space on the **Primary** or **Replica** tab, it will automatically add space to both your source and destination data centers.
 Be aware that increasing snapshot space will trigger an immediate replication update.

 1. Click **Actions** on either the **Primary** or **Replica** tab.
 2. Select **Add More Snapshot Space**.